AdrianaSveca/TeamProject/README.md

-# TeamProject
+# TeamProject GROUP 16
-E-commerce website for wellness and health.
+Our e-commerce website for wellness and health: WELLTH